This Halloween, give a classic costume a techy DIY twist! We’re all spending more time at home these days, so it’s a perfect time to get creative.

 Insert some batteries and turn that shirt on!
 If you are in a bright room, the light under the shirt will be very faint.

-Here is the shirt in a darker room.
+To see this costume in all its glory, hit the lights!
 The darker it gets, the brighter it will appear!
-If the shirt feels too bulky, you can cut down the edges of the plastic canvas or re-position it so it sits more comfortably.
 Make sure to wear a tank top or t-shirt under your Tech-o-Lantern costume to protect your skin from the plastic canvas.
+Enjoy the best moment in any DIY project: stepping back and savoring your good work!

-Looking for additional El Wire costume design ideas?
-Check out the video game-inspired examples below.
-Once you’ve crafted your DIY Halloween masterpiece, make sure to show it off on Facebook, Twitter, and Instagram!
+Now that you've crafted your DIY Jack-O-Lantern Halloween masterpiece, show it off on Facebook, Twitter, and Instagram!
 Upload your photos with hashtag #iDTechHalloween.
-We can’t wait to see your creations!
+We can't wait to see your awesome creations!